olaiyaaminat/Walmart-Sale-Analysis/README.md

 	group by branch
 	having sum(quantity) > (select avg (quantity) from walmartsale)
 ```
+The bracnch that sold more product is Branch A.

 ## What is the most common product line by gender?